 The Etsy platform has marketing tools that makes it simple to run special promotions for new and returning customers.
 Set up discounts to run during holidays or new product launches.
 Also try out sending coupons to any shoppers who put an item in their cart or favorited an item but didn't complete the purchase.

 Is Etsy safe/reliable?

-Etsy is a publicly traded company that has been in business for 15 years.
-Millions of sellers have made a living from their shops on Etsy and they were able to do that because consumers keep on buying from them.
+Etsy is a publicly traded company that has been in business for decades.
+Millions of sellers have made a living from their shops on Etsy and they were able to do that because consumers keep returning.

 Personally, I shop on Etsy and also own two Etsy shops so I am happy to vouch for its reliability as a great method to start an online business.

 Just like in any business, fraud can happen and customer relationships are important.
 As a seller, ensure you deliver on time and work for five-star ratings so buyers continue to trust and shop with you.